Suck It, Joseph Campbell! An Exploration of The Hero’s Journey in Wonder Woman

 3. Refusal of the Call: After the dust settles, Diana wants to go to the world of men.
 Her mother says no. So she doesn’t go.

-4. Meeting with the Mentor: Okay; Steve Trevor isn’t the “mentor,” though he does help her find the internal strength and courage to disobey her mother and leave Themyscira.
+4. Meeting with the Mentor: Okay; Steve Trevor isn’t the “mentor,” though he does help her find the inner strength and courage to disobey her mother and leave Themyscira.
 Also Antiope (her actual fighting mentor) is now dead, which is a whole different story (see Gandalf, Dumbledore, Obi Wan).

 5. Crossing the Threshold: She leaves Themyscira and goes to London.